jarviscog/autoanki/README.md

 aa.add_book_from_string("...", 'My first book🍎') aa.add_book_from_string('short-story.txt', 'My first book🍎')

-# Once all of your books are added, the definitions need to be found, and then you can create a deck!
+# Once all of your books are added you can create a deck!
-aa.complete_unfinished_definitions()
 aa.create_deck("AutoAnki Deck", "output")
 ```
 The `.apkg` extension will be added, which Anki uses.